pomdtr/vscode-secrets/README.md

 You secrets are stored in system's keychain.
 Once you start vscode, the secrets are loaded from the keychain, and then injected as environment variables.

 The secrets will not be synchronised between devices.
-You can use the `Import Secrets` and `Export Secrets` commands to synchronise secrets between devices.
+You can use the `Import Secrets` and `Export Secrets` commands to migrate secrets between devices.